pauloburke/PiCluster/README.md

 ```bash
 microk8s kubectl apply -f PiCluster/ingress-kubernetes-dashboard.yaml
 ```
-> This file is in the repo.
+> The dashboard will be available at `https://k8-master/dashboard/`.
+Make sure that you added the hostname to your `/etc/hosts` file.

 9. Get the token to access the dashboard
 ```bash